An free online tool for evaluating comfort according to ASHRAE Standard 55.

 This powerful online tool was first launched in 2013 and is used by close to 50,000 users annually.

 In the design and operation of buildings and mechanical systems, an advanced understanding of human comfort presents opportunities to save energy and increase thermal comfort.
 The standard convention of attempting to maintain a narrow temperature band can be an energy-intensive practice.
 Instead, using CBE’s comfort prediction tools with ASHRAE Standard-55 as a guide, designers may find that a wider temperature band will provide adequate comfort and save a significant amount of energy.
 In other cases, the tool can be used to assess the comfort of low-energy designs.

-A building that has provisions for air-movement (such as ceiling fans or desk fans) can use the predicted mean vote (PMV) model with elevated airspeed.
+A building that has provisions for air movement (such as ceiling fans or desk fans) can use the predicted mean vote (PMV) model with elevated airspeed.
 In a naturally ventilated building, the adaptive comfort model can be used.
-This tool provides options for both of these system choices, verifying compliance with ASHRAE Standard 55-2013.
+This tool provides options for both of these system choices, verifying compliance with ASHRAE Standard 55-2017.

-We developed a number of features that are important for practitioners: (a) ability to compare two or three thermal comfort scenarios, using the comparison tab on the tool.
+Most recently we have added a number of features that are important for practitioners.
+These include the ability to compare two or three thermal comfort scenarios, using the comparison tab on the tool.
 We also provide the ability to plot how the comfort area changes in the psychrometric chart when clothing, metabolic activity, air velocity or mean radiant temperature are varied within a given range, using the ranges tab.
 Users can upload time-series, or large sets of input parameters and it automatically calculates PMV, PPD, SET, and CE.
 This allows users to perform exceedance predictions (annual or seasonal) for simulated or real buildings.

 Publications and Reports